RFA, Application Components and Process, & FAQs

 If you require any assistance or accommodations with your application preparation and submission, please e-mail K12Application@catalyst.harvard.edu and the team will be glad to assist you.

-The review process will occur from mid-June through the end of July.
-Funding decisions will be issued in the early to middle part of August 2024.
+The review process will occur from early April through the middle of May.
+Funding decisions will be issued by the end of May.

 Please note that there will be no interviews for this application cycle.